 The worst album from The Clash?

 Everybody knows that 1985’s Cut the Crap is literally crap.
-When this album was recorded, guitarist Mick Jones out of the band, and lead singer and guitarist Joe Strummer alone could not channel the band’s energy in a creative or commercial way.
+When this album was recorded, guitarist Mick Jones was out of the band, and lead singer and guitarist Joe Strummer alone could not channel the band’s energy in a creative or commercial way.
 Also, drummer Topper Headon was fired from the band prior to making that record.
 Alongside producer Bernie Rhodes, Strummer is blamed for The Clash‘s downfall.
 The track This is England is the only relevant song on this final album.

 Cut the Crap is the album that The Clash should never have put out.
 Mick Jones’s project Big Audio Dynamite, which started in 1985 was way more interesting.